|

 names are not absolute pathnames to look in the

-looking in the usual places.
-Thus, headers whose names
+in the usual places.
+Thus, headers whose names are

-are enclosed in double-quotes ("") shall be searched
+enclosed in double-quotes ("") shall be searched for

-for first in the directory of the file with the
+first in the directory of the file with the #include

-#include line, then in directories named in -I options,
+line, then in directories named in -I options, and last

-and last in the usual places.
-For headers whose names
+in the usual places.
+For headers whose names are

-be searched for only in directories named in -I options
+searched for only in directories named in -I options and

-the -I option is used to specify a directory that is
+-I option is used to specify a directory that is one of

-one of the usual places searched by default, the
+the usual places searched by default, the results are

 -L directory